jfhbrook/public/README.md

 it's just a script and a systemd user hook so you can probably open the `PKGBUILD` and crib off that.

-That will install a `lockenate` script and a `nini@` user service.
-Assuming your sleeping is managed by `systemd` as mine is, you can run `systemctl enable "nini@${USER}"` to make the lock script automatically run when the computer goes to sleep.
+That will install a `lockenate-physlock-wrapper` script, a `nini@` user service, and a `lockenate` script that wraps manually starting the nini user service.
+You can run `systemctl enable "nini@${USER}"` to make the lock script automatically run when the computer goes to sleep.

-I also hooked up `lockenate` to a keypress in my window manager.
+I hooked up `sudo lockenate` to a keypress in my window manager and added that command to my sudoers.
 Up to you!

 ## License